MannLabs/alphadia/README.md

 AlphaDIA can be installed on Windows, macOS and Linux.
 Please choose the preferred installation:

-* [**One-click GUI installation:**](#one-click-gui-install) Choose this installation if you only want the GUI and/or keep things as simple as possible.
-Currently available for **mac** and **windows**.
+* [**One-click GUI installation:**](#one-click-gui-installation) Choose this installation if you only want the GUI and/or keep things as simple as possible.

-* [**Library and CLI installation:**](#library-and-cli-install) Choose this installation if you want to use alphaDIA as a library or its command-line interface.
+* [**Library and CLI installation:**](#library-and-cli-installation) Choose this installation if you want to use alphaDIA as a library or its command-line interface.
 You need to be familiar with CLI tools, Conda and Python.
 It allows access to all available features of alphaDIA.

-* [**Developer installation:**](docs/installation.md#developers-install) This installation allows to modify alphaDIA's source code directly.
+* [**Developer installation:**](docs/installation.md#developer-installation) This installation allows to modify alphaDIA's source code directly.
 Generally, the developer version of alphaDIA outperforms the precompiled versions which makes this the installation of choice for high-throughput experiments.

 * [**Docker installation:**](docs/installation.md#use-the-dockerized-version) Choose this for running alphaDIA in a Docker container, which is useful if you want to run it in a cloud environment.

 ### One-click GUI installation
+Currently available for **MacOS** and **Windows**.
 You can download the latest release of alphaDIA [here](https://github.com/Mannlabs/alphadia/releases/latest).

-* **Windows** Download the latest `win-x64` build.
+* **Windows:** Download the latest `win-x64` build.
 Save it and double click it to install.
 If you receive a warning during installation click *Run anyway*.
-* **MacOS** Download the latest `darwin-arm64` build.
-Please note that alphaDIA currently requires an arm based M1/2/3 processor for the One-click installer.
+* **MacOS:** Download the latest `darwin-arm64` build.
+Please note that alphaDIA currently requires an ARM based M1/2/3 processor for the one-click installer.
 Save the installer and open the parent folder in Finder.
-Right-click or two finger click and select *open*.
+Right-click and select *open*.
 If you receive a warning during installation click *Open*.

+As of now, **Linux** users need follow the steps for the [developer installation](docs/installation.md#developer-installation) in order to use the GUI.

 ### Library and CLI installation
 If you want to use alphaDIA as a python library (e.g. for importing it into Jupyter notebooks) or only use the command-line interface, you can install alphaDIA via `pip`.
+This is currently also the preferred way for Linux users that do not need the GUI.

 #### 1. Prerequisites
 Please make sure you have a valid installation of conda or miniconda.
 We recommend setting up miniconda as described on their [website](https://docs.conda.io/projects/miniconda/en/latest/).

-If you want to use `.raw` files on Thermo instruments alphaRaw is required, which depends on Mono.
+**MacOS/Linux only:** If you want to use `.raw` files on Thermo instruments alphaRaw is required, which depends on Mono.
 You can find the mono installation instructions [here](https://www.mono-project.com/download/stable/#download-lin).
 A detailed guide to installing alphaRaw can be found [here](https://github.com/MannLabs/alpharaw#installation).

 #### 2. Setting up the environment